Page last reviewed 16.12.2022

 An outbreak of a disease called mpox is currently taking place in many countries that do not typically have cases.
 Infections have been linked to sex between men and have occurred especially in people who have many sexual partners.
 However, mpox is not a new disease.
 Human monkeypox was first identified in 1970, commonly found in Central and West Africa.

-Several monkeypox cases have been identified through Europe since spring 2022 in communities of gay, bisexual and other men who have sex with men.
-According to European Centre for Disease Prevention and Control (ECDC) by the 27th of September more than 23,000 monkeypox infections have been diagnosed in Europe.
+Several mpox cases have been identified through Europe since spring 2022 in communities of gay, bisexual and other men who have sex with men.
+According to European Centre for Disease Prevention and Control (ECDC) by the 27th of September more than 23,000 mpox infections have been diagnosed in Europe.
 Spain, Germany and the UK have had the highest number of cases.
 Here you can find updated info about the number of mpox cases around Europe.

 Read here one persons experiences on getting monkeypox infection.